 In areas such as exploration & drilling, reliability and even shipping & transportation, the use of analytics to improve efficiency and profitability are becoming common.

-At IMRANDD we’ve built our operations and service around the belief that integrity management should be no different.
+At Imrandd, we’ve built our operations and service around the belief that integrity management should be no different.
 We understood that advanced analytics are particularly effective in environments that involve huge amounts of data and highly complex and variable operating conditions—that is, the same environment that integrity departments must contend with every day.
-Since our foundation in 2016 we’ve pioneered the use of data science in integrity management bringing completely new approaches and tools to the market, including AIDA© our Advanced Integrity Data Analytics software which helps cleanse, condition, trend and visualise inspection data in way that previously simply hasn’t been possible.
+Since our foundation in 2016 we’ve pioneered the use of data science in integrity management bringing completely new approaches and tools to the market, including EXACT our data analytics software which helps cleanse, condition, trend and visualise inspection data in way that previously simply hasn’t been possible.